jugadel1/ME433_Projects/README.md

 - Every time you push the USER button, sends a single cycle of a sine wave in 100 data points to UART, with a 0.01 second delay between each data point.

 - Uses sin_plotter.py to view the data as a graph.

+## HW6 - Communicate with GPIO port extender using I2C

+- The goal is to read from the button connected to GP0, and if pushed, turns on an LED connected to GP7, else turns off LED